Healthcare / Mobile App

 Impact

-Phase 01: Creating a functional identity
+Phase 01: Establishing a functional brand identity

 Phase 02